kimharrod/NYT_React/README.md

 ### Overview

-NYT_React is a full-stack one-page site implemented with a MERN stack - MongoDB/Mongoose, Express, React and Node.
+NYTReact is a full-stack one-page site implemented with a MERN stack - MongoDB/Mongoose, Express, React and Node.

 You start the app from the command line using "node server.js".